-For model results see pages 39 to 40 of the Consolidated Financial Statements 2019 and table 25 on page 20.
+For model results see pages 39 to 40 of the Consolidated Financial Statements 2020.

 The Group's foreign exchange exposure comprises trading exposures and structural foreign currency translation exposure.
 Structural currency risk exists for the Group in holding subsidiary company investments whose functional currencies are not the US dollar or Bermuda dollar.